firefly-iii/docs/docs/docs/references/firefly-iii/rule-triggers.md

     All triggers can be inverted.
 By checking the "NOT"-box on the rule creation page, the trigger will do the opposite, i.e. NOT match on a description.

-!!! info "PostgreSQL"
-    PostgreSQL databases are generally case-sensitive, and so will these triggers also be case-sensitive.

 ## Description and content

 Triggers that match on textual content.
 All triggers have varieties: starts with, ends on, contains, is exactly.